Sabicool/Medicine/01 Disciplines/Nephrology/Presenting Complaints/Decreased Urine Output.md

 	- Severe and symptomatic metabolic acidosis (pH <7.1)
 	- Fluid overload unresponsive to diuretics
 	- Uraemic encephalopathy with symptoms of decreased mental status, obtundation and seizures or uraemic pericarditis
+# Other Considerations
+- Consider getting the nursing staff to do a two hourly bladder scan
 # Footnotes

 [^1]: Source: https://dermnetnz.org/topics/livedo-reticularis